filiprescic/filiprescic.github.io/docs/science.md

 - MOBDOK-2023 Research Visit Grant (Croatian Science Foundation, 2024.)
 - Study Completion Scholarship (Ludwig Maximilian University of Munich, 2021.)
-- "Deutschlandstipendium" Scholarship (Federal Republic of Germany, Federal Ministry of Education and research, 2019.)
+- "Deutschlandstipendium" Scholarship (Federal Republic of Germany, Federal Ministry of Education and Research, 2019.)
 - Best Bachelor Thesis Award (University of Rijeka, Department of Physics, 2019.)
 - University Bachelor of Physics with Highest Praise - *Summa Cum Laude* (University of Rijeka, Department of Physics, 2018.)
 - STEM Scholarship (Republic of Croatia, Ministry of Science and Education, 2018.)